 You will need to provide a current criminal record check before we are able to help arrange your visit.

 All costs associated with visiting your child (transportation, accommodation, interpreters, meals, etc.) will be the responsibility of the sponsor.

-- Do not give money to the family.
-If you see or hear of a need that you would like to help with (eg. home repairs or music lessons) discuss this with the case worker.
+Do not give money to the family.
+If you see or hear of a need that you would like to help with (eg. home repairs, medical care or English lessons) discuss this with the case worker privately, and then you can make a donation through HART for this family when you return to Canada.
 Some families have not proven to be responsible with money due to addictions or other struggles they may be having.
 If that is the situation, the case worker will ensure the money is spent in the way you have requested.